5555482/meteorshop/README.md

 Meteor has real-time built into its core though.
 When the database is updated, the data in your templates is updated.
 When a user clicks a button or submits a form, the action occurs immediately.
 In the vast majority of cases, this doesn’t even require any extra effort.
 You build a web application as you normally would and, out of the box, it just happens to be real-time.
 For testing I used Velocity.It is  a set of tools, which supports several frameworks like Jasmine, CasperJS, Cucumber, Mocha, Dredd & Robot.
 Velocity provides a mirror of an application with a separate database that can be used for testing.
 Velocity also comes with two test runners, a HTML test runner and a console test runner.
-For my tests I’ve used Jasmine and Synon.js.
-Jasmine is a BDD testing framework, while Synon.js is a mocking framework.
+For my tests I’ve used Cucumber.